LangProc/langproc-2017-lab/3-codegen/readme.md

 JSON or XML, where there is a general-purpose heirarchical data-structure, then meaning is imposed onto it at a higher level.
-In this case, there are many ASTs which are syntactically correct, but not match the grammar of the language constructs.
+In this case, there are many ASTs which are syntactically correct, but do not match the grammar of the language constructs.
 This approach is also taken
 in [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) languages,
 such as Lisp, Clojure and Julia, where code-is-data-is-code.